wp-plugins/gravity-forms-pdf-extended/README.txt

 2. View or download the PDF from a Gravity Forms entry.

 == Changelog ==

+= 3.1.4 =
+* Bug - Fixed issue with plugin breaking website's when the Gravity Forms plugin wasn't activated.
+* Housekeeping - The plugin now only supports Gravity Forms 1.7 or higher and Wordpress 3.5 or higher.
+* Housekeeping - PDF template files can no longer be accessed directly.
+Instead, add &amp;html=1 to the end of your URL when viewing a PDF.
+* Extension - Added additional filters to allow the lead ID and notifications to be overridden.

 = 3.1.3 =
 * Feature - Added signature_details_id to $form_data array which maps a signatures field ID to the array.